Computed Tomography (CT) Scan of the Body

 A CT scan can be used to study all parts of your body, such as the chest, belly, pelvis, or an arm or leg.
 It can take pictures of body organs, such as the liver, pancreas, intestines, kidneys, bladder, adrenal glands, lungs, and heart.
 It also can study blood vessels, bones, and the spinal cord.

-Fluoroscopy CT is a special test that is not widely available.
+Fluoroscopy CT is a special test that isn't widely available.
 It uses a steady beam of X-rays to look at movement within the body.
-It allows the doctor to see your organs move or to guide a biopsy needle or other instrument into the right place inside your body.
+It allows the doctor to see your organs move or to guide a biopsy needle or other tool into the right place inside your body.

 Why It Is Done